thanhhiep206/Book-store/README.md

 - MONGO_URI: this is the connection string of your MongoDB Atlas database.

-- JWT_KEY: a secret message for the session.
-You can use any string here.
+- JWT_KEY: a secret jsonwebtoken

 - STRIPE_SECRET_KEY: the stripe package is used to process payment in the checkout route.
 To get this, you should set up a stripe account and put your private API key here.